CPA Comms Officer on 2 July, 2024

 Categories: Documents

-The Centre for Policy Alternatives (CPA) mourns the loss of Rajavarothiyam Sampanthan MP (Federal Party.
-Trincomalee District).
-Mr Sampanthan was one of the most illustrious and impressive parliamentarians of our republican age, who adorned Parliament with his scintillating oratory and considerable legislative ability.
+The Centre for Policy Alternatives (CPA) mourns the loss of Rajavarothiyam Sampanthan, MP, one of the most distinguished parliamentarians of our time, who adorned Parliament with his oratorical skills and legislative ability.

-In his 47 years as a Member of Parliament and public servant he dominated the proceedings of Parliament-on the floor of the House, in Committee and outside.
-His mastery of historical and policy detail; his fluency in all three languages; his knowledge of our parliamentary customs, procedure and the Commonwealth origins and heritage of our Parliament’s history; his chairing skill over committees; his genial but firm ability to work with both fellow Members as well as parliamentary officials and civil servants made him an exemplary legislator.
-Over time, the rhetorical idiosyncrasies on his feet on the floor of the House, became the stuff of legend.
+In his time as a Member of Parliament, and especially as the Leader of the Opposition in 2015-19, he dominated the proceedings of Parliament – in the floor of the House, in Committee, and outside.
+His élan was reminiscent of an earlier era of our legislature.
+During the devaluation of Parliament in the period of the current presidential constitution, Mr Sampanthan was among a handful of parliamentarians who kept our tradition and idiom of parliamentary traditions and politics alive.
+His mastery of historical and policy detail; his fluency in all three languages; his knowledge of our parliamentary customs and procedure; his chairing skill over committees; his genial but firm ability to work with both fellow Members as well as parliamentary officials and civil servants, made him an exemplary legislator.

 Mr Sampanthan was an indefatigable defender of the Tamil people as the leader of his party.
-He was one of the most articulate and intelligent defenders of the Tamil nation, its homeland and its right to internal self-determination in the form of a federal Sri Lanka.
-With his linguistic and cultural felicity, however he loved and delighted in the company of the communities in Sri Lanka.
-He was a true exemplar of a plural and united Sri Lanka.
-He served Parliament and our country as the Leader of the Opposition from 2015-2019 and was latterly recognized as the Father of the House, having been first elected in 1977 and never having lost his seat.
+He began his professional life as a practitioner at the Bar, but due to his obvious talents, he was co-opted into Federal Party politics.
+Mr Sampanthan was one the most articulate and intelligent defenders of the constitutional claims of the Tamil people in the form of a federal Sri Lanka.
+With his linguistic and cultural felicity, however, he loved and delighted in the company of all the other communities of Sri Lanka.
+He was one of the true exemplars of a plural and united Sri Lanka.

-He was a friend of CPA and many members of CPA, actively participating in our activities both in the country and abroad, over many years.
-He was a superb raconteur, lunch and dinner companion, sharing (often rather long) stories with knowledge, wit and wisdom, with impeccable timing of the born story-teller.
-He had a healthy sense of humour and enjoyed being teased (within limits).
+He was a friend of CPA and many members of CPA, actively participating in our activities both in the country and abroad over many years.
+He was a superb raconteur, sharing (often rather long) stories with knowledge, wit, and wisdom, and with the impeccable timing of the born story-teller.
+He had a most healthy sense of humour, and he enjoyed being teased (within limits).